atsesiksun/SSIS/README.md

 ## Variables

-This package reads Finalists information from a text file, counts the number of unique records in the Finalists column and displays a message box showing the results.
+This package reads Finalists information from a text file, counts the number of unique records and displays a message box showing the results.

 1. Created a Data Flow Task to count the number of Finalists.
 The Data Flow Task contains a Flat File Data Source and a Row Count transformation.
 The Flat File Data Source extracts the Finalists information from a text file and put into the Row Count transformation.
 2. Created a variable RowNumber to store the number of Finalists in the text file.